 What Is Our Place?

 Our Place Community of Hope is a drop-in social centre in downtown Toronto for people who experience mental health issues.
-Our Place is celebrating over 25 years of community since it was founded by a Capuchin-Franciscan priest in 1976 when many people who were discharged from psychiatric institutions needed a place of continuing renewal and friendship.
+Our Place is celebrating over 35 years of community since it was founded by a Capuchin-Franciscan priest in 1976 when many people who were discharged from psychiatric institutions needed a place of continuing renewal and friendship.
 The goal of the centre is to affirm the person and to build community.
-Guided by a staff of 7 and generous volunteers, the centre provides a ministry of hospitality, reflecting Catholic beliefs and values.
-Currently, over 350 active members make Our Place their social hang out.
+Guided by staff and generous volunteers, the centre provides a ministry of hospitality, reflecting Catholic beliefs and values.
+Currently, 200 active members make Our Place their social hang out.

 As a parishioner in the Newman Centre community, you have the opportunity to reach out at Our Place to our local community members with mental health issues so that they may be united with us in friendship, faith and love.